09/28/2017 Update: This is an old post. I have since switched to a different brand of toilet paper.

 Instead, I took another look at Seventh Generation and suddenly realized that instead of calculating the cost per roll, I should have been looking at the cost per sheet.
 Seventh Generation 2-ply rolls contain 500 sheets, as opposed to Quilted Northern Super Absorbent, which contains 352 sheets, or Quilted Northern Ultra, which contains 200 sheets.
 Per sheet, all three cost about the same.

 And then I found a way to save even more money.
-Amazon.com sells a 48-roll case of plastic-free Seventh Generation Bathroom Tissue, 2-Ply Sheets, 500-Sheet Rolls for $43.56.
-That’s .9075 per roll.
+Amazon.com sells a 60-roll case of plastic-free Seventh Generation Bathroom Tissue, 2-Ply Sheets, 500-Sheet Rolls that is shipped in a cardboard box.
 But wait!
-If you order a toilet paper subscription (yeah, you heard me right) you get the 48-roll case for $37.03, plus a Ginzu knife.
-Now it’s .77 per roll.
+If you order a toilet paper subscription (yeah, you heard me right) you get a discount, plus a Ginzu knife.
 (I signed up to receive an automatic delivery every six months.
 And I’m lying about the Ginzu.)

 Okay, so how am I justifying ordering toilet paper from Amazon.com rather than at the local store, considering the greenhouse effects of transportation?
 Well, first of all, I’m buying in bulk, not 6 rolls at a time.
 Second, Michael and I don’t own a car, so the only practical way for us to buy in bulk is to order it.
 Third, we’re only buying it a couple of times a year.
 And fourth, even if we bought it at a local store, it still had to be shipped there, right?
 I bought a whole freakin’ case.
 Give me a break!